mwtaylor/mwtaylor/README.md

-- 👋 Hi, I’m @mwtaylor
+Hi, I’m @mwtaylor

-- 👀 I’m interested in IOT, Raspberry Pi, Arduino, and electronics
-- 🌱 I’m currently learning Akka
-- 💞️ I’m looking to collaborate on nothing right now
-- 📫 How to reach me ...
+I'm interested in electronics projects built with Arduino or Raspberry Pi.

+I'm currently learning how to do continuous delivery of Lambda in AWS using Codepipeline.

 <!---
 mwtaylor/mwtaylor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.